 Moving Freight on the Sumas Branch

-A washout on the Sumas Branch between Wickersham and Sedro Woolley stranded half of a freight train and prompted the Bellingham Trainmaster Gary Neswick to request 1070 be steamed up and move the freight as Burlington Northern had no motive power north of Wickersham.
+A washout on the Sumas Branch between Wickersham and Sedro Woolley stranded half of a freight train and prompted the Bellingham Trainmaster Gerry Neswick to request 1070 be steamed up and move the freight as Burlington Northern had no motive power north of Wickersham.
 The Lake Whatcom Railway complied and kept the freight moving so that Burlington Northern could have access to repair the washout.

 Forty Five Years of Volunteers